atomictag/Kinetic.MultiTouch/README.md

         height: 400
     });

 That's pretty much it. `Kinetic.MultiTouch.Stage` is basically just a stage extension that registers Touchy with the stage container element.
-By default nodes are NOT multi-touch enabled - i.e. multi-touch events are not captured and triggere.
+By default nodes are NOT multi-touch enabled - i.e. multi-touch events are not captured and triggered.
 In order to make a node fire multi-touch events you need to add the `multitouch` property to the attributes list, for example:

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
-      multitouch : true // now the node will receive multi-touch events });
+      multitouch : true // now the node will receive/emit multi-touch events });

 Enable multi-touch drag-and-drop is equally easy:

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
-      multitouch : { // now the node will receive multi-touch events draggable : true // the node is also multi-touch draggable }
+      multitouch : { // now the node will receive/emit multi-touch events
+        draggable : true // the node is also draggable (will move on screen and trigger drag* events) }

     });